 Useful tips and strategies to support your business now more than ever

-Cash flow is the heart of your family-owned business.
-When positive, you can smoothly get through the week, work hard at your craft, and take pride in what you do.
-When cash is short, though, times can be tough – and headaches are inevitable.
+As a self-employed professional, cash flow is the backbone of your business.
+When positive, you can get the job done – you’ve got the skillset, and you take pride in your work.
+When cash is short, though, it can be challenging to operate – and headaches are inevitable.